cotobadesign/cotoba-agent-oss-docs/source/rst/node/Custom-Template-Nodes.rst

    search = programy.parser.template.nodes.search.TemplateSearchNode

 | Each template element inherits the ``programy.parser.template.nodes.base.TemplateNode``  as a base class.
-| The base class in the template  place, which encapsulates XML elements in node attributes of the template class.
-It is also used to evaluate textualization including child elements during template evaluation.
+| programy.parser.template.nodes.base.TemplateNode is the base class of a template element, which encapsulates an XML element into the node attributes of the template class.
+It is also used to evaluate textification, including child elements, during template evaluation.

-The main methods to override are the following:
+The main methods to override are the following.

--  ``def parse_expression(self, graph, expression)`` - Parses to an element in xml.
-If not, throw appropriate exception if necessary.
+-  ``def parse_expression(self, graph, expression)`` - Parsing to the elements of XML.
+If it can't be expanded, throw an appropriate exception if necessary.
--  ``def resolve_to_string(self, bot, clientid)`` - Expands an element to a string (response).
-Called by resolve().
+-  ``def resolve_to_string(self, bot, clientid)`` - Expand an element into a string (response), which is called by resolve().
--  ``def resolve(self, bot, clientid)`` - Called by brain to expand each template element into a string (response statement).
-If there is a way to create a string, follow the child elements and process sequentially, combine the strings.
+-  ``def resolve(self, bot, clientid)`` - It is called by brain to expand individual template elements into a string.
+Iterates through child elements to create a string and concatenates them.
--  ``def to_string(self)`` - This method converts element information to a string representation for debugging or logging.
+-  ``def to_string(self)`` - A method that converts element information to a string representation for debugging and logging purposes.
--  ``def to_xml(self, bot, clientid)`` - Converts element content to XML format.
-This can be used to create an aiml file as part of :ref:`learnf<template_learnf>`, or to output to `Braintree`  in XML format.
+-  ``def to_xml(self, bot, clientid)`` - Converts the content of an element to XML format.
+This is a method that can be used to create an aiml file as part of the :ref:`learnf<template_learnf>` or to output to `Braintree` in XML format.